There are several financial benefits of working from home. And not just for the employee. The employer can benefit too.

-I’ve been working from home for several weeks now since I quit my day job.
+I’ve been working from home for several years now since I quit my day job.
+And my team of three employees is entirely remote.
 I’ve loved it.

 1. Lower Car Insurance

 That’s right.
 One of the first things I did once I no longer had a commute was to call my car insurance company and tell them my commute had changed.